 A welcoming vibe, interesting menu and clever marketing all contribute to a cafe’s popularity, but more often than not, it’s the coffee that defines the place.
-At Richmond’s Espresso 3121, staff members take their coffee very seriously.
+At the blandly named Espresso Cafe Richmond (formerly Espresso 3121), staff members take their coffee very seriously.

 The stars of the small but pleasing menu of drinks is the full-bodied aromatic beans – all which are single origin – and a map on the wall plots which part of the world the coffee has come from.

 Taking the form of a re-imagined former warehouse with two communal tables surrounded by low wooden stools, Espresso is a classic laneway coffeehouse.
 The simple menu of sandwiches caters for the constant stream of customers after a takeaway coffee and lunch, but there are also eat-in options, such as the delectable tuna melt.

 The cafe advertises its soup of the day on Twitter, but the staff’s use of this social media tool runs far deeper.
 A large screen with a live Twitter feed hangs on the wall, and people on the run can Tweet their orders through.